varshika0612/Wallet/README.md

 Offline JSON storage for data isolation

-For additional hardening, consider adding CI-based cargo audit, clippy with -D warnings, and unit/integration tests.
+For additional hardening, consider adding:

+CI-based cargo audit

+Clippy with -D warnings

+Unit/integration tests

 Contributing
 Contributions are welcome!
 Please fork the repository and open a pull request with: